Deborah R. Fowler

 Image: on the left in Maya, compared on the right in Houdini

-then below the image is compared with frame 8 and not overridden and changed in the animation options
+- 2) with frame every 1, not overridden and changed in animation options

 Below